rHilkner/angular-starterkit/README.md

 ## Possible next updates
 - Add Firebase module/service for basic Firebase operations

+## How to import this project
+1. Import the project: `git clone https://github.com/rHilkner/angular-starterkit.git`
+2. Go to the project folder: `cd angular-starterkit`
+3. Delete node_modules folder inside angular-project: `rm -rf node_modules`
+4. Reinstall modules: `npm install`
+5. Start the application: `ng serve` or `npm start`
+6. Open the website at the URL: `http://localhost:4200/`

+# Default README.md from Angular

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.